phly/PhlySimplePage/README.md

-To create cache configuration, create a `phly-simple-page` configuration key in your configuration, with a `cache` subkey, and configuration suitable for `Zend\Cache\StorageFactory::factory`.
+To create cache configuration, create a `phly-simple-page` configuration key in your configuration, with a `cache` subkey, and configuration suitable for `Laminas\Cache\StorageFactory::factory`.
 As an example, the following would setup filesystem caching:

 ```php